Prince George, BC

 - Ability to engage and motivate

-- Commitment to social inclusion and able to respond sensitively and with personal awareness to the diverse needs of participants
+- Commitment to social inclusion; able to respond sensitively and with personal awareness to the diverse needs of participants, including those with barriers to participation

 In addition to bringing a commitment to YMCA vision and values, and an orientation to service, the candidate should possess the following competencies: